stefichjo/speranto/ghermanaj/en-prononco.md

 | | | |

 Notes:
-Even in this five-vowel system there is room for splitting, and we can opt for merging the vowel in `u` "strut" with "palm", "trap" and "comma", yielding `ɐ` "strut".
+Even within this simplified five-vowel system, we can observe a significant vowel shift: the merging of the vowel in `u` "strut" with those in "palm," "trap," and "comma," resulting in `ɐ` "strut".

 <!--v-->